-With the free surface present, the forward series is constructed from $G_0 = G_0^d + G_0^{fs}$ and the same perturbation operator, V. Hence, G_0^{fs} is the sole difference between the forward series with and without the free surface; therefore G_0^{fs} is responsible for generating those events that owe their existence to the presence of the free surface, i.e., ghosts and free-surface multiples.
+With the free surface present, the forward series is constructed from $G_0 = G_0^d + G_0^{fs}$ and the same perturbation operator, V. Hence, G_0 with or without G_0^{FS} is the only difference between the forward series with and without the free surface.
+Therefore, G_0^{fs} is responsible for generating those events in the forward or modeling series that owe their existence to the presence of the free surface, i.e., ghosts and free-surface multiples.
 In the inverse series, equations (A-13) to (A-16), it is reasonable to infer that G_0^{fs} will be responsible for all the extra tasks that inversion needs to perform when starting with data containing ghosts and free-surface multiples rather than data without those events.
 Those extra inverse tasks include deghosting and the removal of free-surface multiples.